-Cuban born CIA operative, and Vietnam Veteran Felix Rodriguez is one of the most legendary operatives in the history of the CIA.
-Winner of the Intelligence Star for Valor from the CIA; and the Silver Star for his service in Vietnam from the US military, and the Gallantry Cross by the former South Vietnamese Government, Rodriguez takes listeners through his interesting life.
+Cuban-born CIA operative Felix Rodriguez is one of the most legendary operatives in the history of the CIA.
+He is the winner of the Intelligence Star for Valor from the CIA.
+He’s also the winner of the Silver Star from the US military for his service in the Vietnam War.
+The former South Vietnam Government also awarded him the Gallantry Cross for his service in Vietnam.

 Mr. Rodriguez begins the interview by discussing the famous Bay of Pigs landing in April, 1961.
 This was the US attempt to dislodge Castro by sponsoring Cuban fighters to overthrow him.
 Although approved by President Eisenhower, President Kennedy took the blame for the execution of the plan for not providing air cover.

 Next Mr. Rodriguez discusses the famous Che Operation.
 This involved the hunting down by Bolivian troops, aided by Rodriguez and the CIA, of famous communist revolution Che Guevara.
 Guevara’s early life was the subject of the movie “The Motorcycle Diaries” about a trip he took.